AmineGoumhand1/MyBlogs/src/content/posts/process-hollowing.md

     }
 ```

-So we start by writing the PE optional headers that contains informations like the base adress, number of sections ... , then we iterate over the sections, for each one we got the start adress of the section and write it in the allocated memory.
+So after successfully allocating memory, we start by writing the PE optional headers that contains informations like the base adress, number of sections ... .
+Then we iterate over the sections, for each one we get the start adress of the section, and write the section in the allocated memory using the adress.

 Super easy.

 ### Adjust Base Adresses ( relocating : The hard part for me )